Coderz75/Coderz75/README.md

 ### Hi there 👋

-      "If you wake up misrable in the morning, be thankfull that you have one" - sombody (with a few edits by Coderz75)
+      "If you wake up misrable in the morning, be thankfull that you have one" - somebody (with a few edits by Coderz75)

 HELLO!